If you have any questions about PlayoutONE then hopefully you will find the answer here. If not then you can always get in touch via our contact page.

 To use FileCopy, Surface, LiveStream, Auto Importer and Remote VoiceTracker in their full capacity you’ll need to purchase specific licenses for those products.
 Without a license these products run with limitations.
 All these license can be purchased separately or by purchasing our PlayoutONE App Pack.
 Contact our support team for more details.

 All PlayoutONE Software Licenses come with 30days support.
-After that you’ll need to purchase one of our support contracts.
+After that you’ll need to purchase a support subscription for each of your PlayoutONE licenses.
 More details can be found here.

 You can’t set and draw your own custom volume points, but in the Segue Editor you will visually see the points where the automatic volume points are.
 PlayoutONE makes it easy to set various thresholds for volume, fades and even automatic ducking.

 Volume Ducking can be set to be automatic over voice tracks and other production.
 This makes producing shows even faster with users reporting a 90% time saving.

 Yes, ASIO is supported in PlayoutONE.
 You simply need to choose to enable it in the settings and then restart PlayoutONE.
 You will then be able to set the devices and channels you require.

 Yes.
 As long as you have already exported the data from another system then you will be able to import using our universal importer.
 You can analyse the file and map PlayoutONE fields to those of the data file.